AlexSwensen/alexswensen.io-old/content/blog/2019-12-06-vscode-python3-intellisense/index.md

 ## For Teams:

-Assuming your team has embraced vscode, and you have both `.vscode/extensions.json` and `.vscode/settings.json` in your version control, recommend adding the following entries.
+Assuming your team has embraced vscode, and you have both `.vscode/extensions.json` and `.vscode/settings.json` in your version control, I recommend adding the following entries.

 ```json
 // extensions.json